rtitmuss/tornblue/case/wedge/README.md

 ## Assembly

 Place the completed PCB on the base, taking care not to trap the battery cable.
-Use two M3 screws to attach the PCB to the base as shown below.
+Use two 6mm M3 button head screws to attach the PCB to the base as shown below.

 ![](./img/PXL_20220313_112134795.MP.jpg)

 Carefully slide the case wall over the base.
 Check the clearance near the on/off switch.
-Use two M3 screws to swecure the top of the case.
+Use two 16mm M3 button head screws to swecure the top of the case.

 ![](./img/PXL_20220313_112420250.MP.jpg)